Mixed membership distribution-free model: Experimental Results

 \subsection{Application to real-world networks}

-We use eight real-world networks to demonstrate the effectiveness of DFSP and KDFSP.
+We use nine real-world networks to demonstrate the effectiveness of DFSP and KDFSP.
 Table \ref{realdata} summarizes basic information for these networks.
 For visualization, Figure \ref{AReal} displays adjacency matrices of the first three weighted networks.

 In Table \ref{realdata}, for networks with known memberships or $K$, their ground truth and $K$ are suggested by the original authors or data curators.
 For the Gahuku-Gama subtribes network, it can be downloaded from \url{http://konect.cc/networks/ucidata-gama/} and its node labels are shown in Figure 9 (b) \cite{yang2007community}.
 For the Karate-club-weighted network, it can be downloaded from \url{http://vlado.fmf.uni-lj.si/pub/networks/data/ucinet/ucidata.htm#kazalo} and its true node labels can be downloaded from \url{http://websites.umich.edu/~mejn/netdata/}.
 For the Slovene Parliamentary Party network, it can be downloaded from \url{http://vlado.fmf.uni-lj.si/pub/networks/data/soc/Samo/Stranke94.htm}.
 For Train bombing, Les Mis\'erables, and US airports, they can be downloaded from \url{http://konect.cc/networks/} (see also \cite{kunegis2013konect}).
 The original US airports network has 1574 nodes and it is directed.
 We make it undirected by letting the weight of an edge be the summation of the number of flights between two airports.
 We then remove two airports that have no connections with any other airport.
 For US Top-500 Airport Network, it can be downloaded from \url{https://toreopsahl.com/datasets/#online_social_network}.
 For Political blogs, its adjacency matrix and true node labels can be downloaded from \url{http://zke.fas.harvard.edu/software/SCOREplus/Matlab/datasets/}.
+For the Condensed matter collaborations 1999 (Cond-mat-1999 for short) data, it can be downloaded from \url{http://websites.umich.edu/~mejn/netdata/}.
+Cond-mat-1999 has 16726 nodes and only 13861 nodes fall in the largest connected component which is the one we focus on in this paper.

 Let $\hat{c}$ be the home base community vector computed by Remark \ref{nonoverlapping}.
 By comparing $\hat{c}$ with the true labels, for the Gahuku-Gama subtribes network, we find that DFSP misclusters 0 nodes out of 16; for the Karate-club-weighted network, DFSP misclusters 0 nodes out of 34; for the Political blogs network, DFSP misclusters 64 nodes out of 1222.